 Parameter Description LDAP_KEY_FILE Specifies the path to the server private key file.
 This parameter is applicable only if you are using ldaps as connection protocol or you have set LDAP_USE_STARTTLS parameter to True .
+LDAP_IGNORE_MALFORMED_SCHEM Some flaky LDAP servers returns malformed schema.
+If this parameter set to True , no exception will be raised and schema is thrown away but authentication will be done.
+This parameter should remain False, as recommended.
 Bind as pgAdmin user LDAP_BASE_DN Specifies the base DN from where a server will start the search for users.
 For example, an LDAP search for any user will be performed by the server starting at the base DN (dc=example,dc=com).
 When the base DN matches, the full DN (cn=admin,dc=example,dc=com) is used to bind with the supplied password.
-Anonymous bind LDAP_ANONYMOUS_BIND Set this parameter to True for anonymous binding.
+Anonymous bind •••• LDAP_ANONYMOUS_BIND Set this parameter to True for anonymous binding.
 After the connection is made, the pgadmin login user will be further authenticated by the username and password provided at the login screen.
 Dedicated user bind LDAP_BIND_USER The account of the user to log in for simple bind.
 Set this parameter to allow the connection to bind using a dedicated user.
 After the connection is made, the pgadmin login user will be further authenticated by the username and password provided at the login screen. at the login screen.
 LDAP_BIND_PASSWORD Password for simple bind.
 Specify the value if you have set the LDAP_BIND_USER parameter.